galantelab/tipseq_hunter/README.md

 That command sets the user UID:GID, mounts the *input/ouput* directories, sets the current working directory as the *output* folder and, finally, runs **TIPseqHunterPipelinejar.sh** script.
 In the end, the container is automatically removed.

-The **TIPseqHunterPipelinejar/TIPseqHunterPipelineJarSomatic** runs based in some cutoffs.
-There is a default value to each one, but you can change it through environment variables.
-The best way to do it is passing a configuration file to the **docker run** command.
+The **TIPseqHunterPipelinejar/TIPseqHunterPipelineJarSomatic** runs based on some cutoffs.
+There is a default value to each one, but you might change it through environment variables.
+The best way to do it is by a configuration file to the **docker run** command.
 You can find an example in [`config.env`](https://github.com/galantelab/tipseq_hunter/blob/master/config.env) file, which is already set to the default values.
 To use it with **docker run**:

 ```
 $ docker run \